tremowaves/describe-videoimage/README.md

 ![Main Image](assets/demo_and_arch.jpg)

 **TL;DR**: Our Describe Anything Model (DAM) takes in a region of an image or a video in the form of points/boxes/scribbles/masks and outputs detailed descriptions to the region.
-For videos, it is sufficient to supply annotation on any frame.
+For videos, it is sufficient to supply an annotation on any frame.
 We also release a new benchmark, DLC-Bench, to evaluate models on the DLC task.

 # Running Describe Anything Model